ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter09.md

 ## 6.1 Local and Remote Users
 + A `local user` connects to the server and accesses the databases from the same computer that the MySQL server is running on (localhost).
-  - If the client is local, the connection is made internally through a Unix socket (for Linux and Mac OS X) or through a named pipe (for Win- dows).
+  - If the client is local, the connection is made internally through a Unix socket (for Linux and Mac OS X) or through a named pipe (for Windows).
   - This is generally much faster than the TCP/IP network connection used for remote access.